 Let’s say I’m building an agent that types search queries into a search engine.
 In this case, I’ll want my agent to take the search query as an input.

-that is a string.
-When I run my agent in my builder, the value of search_query
+search_query that is a string.
+When I run my agent in my builder, the value of search_query will be What is the weather like?.

 When I run my agent via API, I’ll need to provide the actual input value the agent will use to type into the search engine.